ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 To create this survey:

-- Sample rate of (60,000 / 350 million)%
+- Sample rate of 60,000 households nationwide
 - Sample will be stratified by state to ensure an even distribution
-- Sample at each time step (approximates monthly) for 12 time steps
+- Sample at each time step (approximates monthly)
 - **Not** longitudinal (independent samples)
 - This survey utilizes personal visits and phone calls.
 As this does not fit into the framework above, we will use the values for mail/online, telephone, and personal visits and then apply an overall non-response rate of 27.6%.
 This additional risk of non-response will be added to all simulants regardless of race/ethnicity, age, or sex